web-extend/web-extend/docs/guide/essentials/project-structure.md

 ### bext.config.js

-WebExtend allows customization of various aspects of your project through the `bext.config.(ts|js|mjs)` file.
+Bext allows customization of various aspects of your project through the `bext.config.(ts|js|mjs)` file.

 For example: